agrawal-d/cph/docs/dev-guide.md

 extension.
 Our extension runs a HTTP server on port `27121`, and companion `POST`s a new problem to this server, and we process it.

+Problems are stored under judge-named subfolders when the URL matches a known online judge.
+Unknown judges fall back to the workspace root.

 ## Kattis Auto-Submit Integration

 The extension summons a python shell when the `Submit to Kattis` button is